vaginessa/lineage_pixel_hardening/README.md

 Install [Git LFS](https://git-lfs.com)
 Set these variables:
 * Required
-    * GIT_LOCAL (Path leading to both android_patches and DivestOS repos.
+    * GIT_LOCAL (Path leading to both lineage_pixel_hardening and DivestOS repos.
 Must be in same dir for now)
 * Optional (LOS only)
     * AVB (Include patches for custom AVB key)
     * LINEAGE_BUILDTYPE (Set with this var for something besides UNOFFICIAL)